Benchmarking quantum simulation with neutron-scattering experiments

 \subsection{Quantum simulation of INS spectrum}

-KCuF$_3$ is a prototypical quasi‑one‑dimensional antiferromagnet whose magnetic properties have been extensively characterized by INS experiments.
-Although the compound has a tetragonal crystal structure ~\cite{satija1980neutron}, orbital ordering leads to strong antiferromagnetic superexchange interactions along the $c$-axis and much weaker interactions orthogonal to the $c$-axis~\cite{pavarini2008mechanism}.
-This hierarchy effectively decouples the spin chains, giving rise to an emergent one-dimensional quantum magnet well captured by the 1D spin-1/2 XXZ Hamiltonian,
+We first focus on evaluating the INS spectrum of KCuF$_3$, which is a prototypical quasi-1D antiferromagnet whose magnetic properties have been extensively characterized by INS experiments.
+While KCuF$_3$ crystallizes in a tetragonal structure, orbital ordering leads to strong antiferromagnetic superexchange interactions along the $c$ axis and much weaker couplings perpendicular to it~\cite{pavarini2008mechanism}, resulting in an emergent 1D quantum magnet.
+Both experiment~\cite{lake2013multispinon} and theory indicate that KCuF$_3$ is well described by the one-dimensional spin-$1/2$ Heisenberg model, which corresponds to the isotropic point ($\epsilon=1$) of the integrable 1D XXZ Hamiltonian: